 As of now, we are unsure if Paul delivered on his many promises.
 It is also uncertain how the project will function in the coming weeks and months.
 However, one thing is for certain—99 Originals did extremely well under the circumstances.
 Paul seemingly made the right decision by dropping a limited collection that his fans loved.
 But how it performs in the future remains to be seen.

-Liquid Marketplace by Logan Paul
+What Exactly Is Liquid Marketplace by Logan Paul

 Around the same time Logan Paul dropped 99 Originals, he also announced his new marketplace for fractionalized NFT art: Liquid Marketplace.
 The idea is to fractionalise asset ownership so that anyone could co-own exclusive physical and digital collectibles.
 On the platform, anyone can buy, sell, and trade high-value digital collectibles.